43simony/HostJump_modelCode/README.md

 # HostJump_modelCode

 ### About This Project
-All resources necessary to replicate results from "Spillover is not a predictor of host jump risk".
-The R script `.\src\hostJump_FullModel.R`
+All resources necessary to replicate results from "Spillover is not a predictor of host jump risk: novelty is".
+The R script `.\src\hostJump_FullModel.R` provides all necessary functions and code to replicate all model results and figures.
+Note that it may be necessary to modify the file paths to save figures and run the C++ simulation code in `.src\HJ_simulation.cpp`.

 ### Repository Structure
 ```